tamer4osman/redi-school-how-to-build-a-website/example_2_jekyll/README.md

 Open your browser to [http://localhost/8080](http://localhost/8080) and the website should appear.

+### Create a 'custom domain' for local development

 Even better, is to edit the file
 Windows: c:\Windows\System32\Drivers\etc\hosts
 MacOs/Linux: /etc/hosts